 This sort of postmodern approach has now become commonplace, to the point children’s shows employ similar high/low stylistic pastiches of style and content, but in the 1990s MST3K was one of the few shows (outside of The Simpsons) even attempting such a sophisticated, advanced mode of narrative.

 Pulling back from the heady analysis of MST3K’s modality, the general shape and elements of the show are highly responsible for its enduring success.
 It’s a brightly colored show that features two cute robot puppets, after all: it’s inviting and cozy.

-The general tone is lighthearted and it’s completely separated from the “actual” world in any real sense—even the devices of fiction are largely absent in the show, including running plot lines (well, up until the end), any sort of drama or romantic interest, and even any reoccurring characters outside of Mike/Joel, the robots, and the mad scientists (and Professor Bobo and Brain Guy, but that’s later in the series).
+The general tone is lighthearted and it’s completely separated from the “actual” world in any real sense—even the devices of fiction are largely absent in the show, including running plot lines (well, up until the end), any sort of drama or romantic interest, and even any reoccurring characters outside of Mike/Joel, the robots, and their inept captors.

 It has a bouncy expository theme song that explains the premise of the show, which self-reflexively reassures the audience that if something in the show doesn’t seem to make sense, they should remind themselves it’s just a show and should just relax.
 Right from the start, MST3K lets the audience know this isn’t a show that’s going to take itself too seriously, and neither should they.
 And it’s disarming in this approach.
 This writer tends to watch episodes as an adult to cheer up or relax because of its good-natured, goofy tone.